 Thirdly, the author posits that these modified trees save the endangered native trees. .
 The lecturer ,on the other hand, states that these modified trees often compete with normal trees for water and nutrients as they both are grown together, and thus overgrow the normal trees.

-- Do you agree or disagree with the following statement?Young people nowadays do not give enough time to helping their communities.Use specific reasons and examples to support your answer.
+- Do you agree or disagree with the following statement?All university students should be required to take history courses no matter what their field of study is.Use specific reasons and examples to support your answer.
 66

 Grammar and spelling errors: